wp-orbit/deprecated-taxonomies/code/Pivoter/readme.md

 ### How It Works

 - Each type of relationship should have its own taxonomy name; for example: **books-authors**
-- The presence of an object's ID (post or user) as a taxonomy term indicates a relationship.
+- The presence of an object's ID (post or user) as a taxonomy term indicates a relationship between the two pivoting objects.
 - The absence of the ID means there is no relationship.

 ### Example Use Cases